Reaksoft/docs-2.4.4/sources/integrate/ubuntu-installation.md

 ```

 If the package is not available, please check this [Github Page](https://github.com/pingidentity/mod_auth_openidc/wiki).

-**Note:** This module depends on `libhiredis0.10, libpcre3, & libjansson4` package.
-If the dependencies are not met, please install them manually using the `apt-get` command.

 # Configuration
 This is the configuration guide for the Apache Module `mod_auth_aidc`.